mento-protocol/docs/dive-deeper/fpmm/README.md

 | **Burn** | You burn LP tokens; receive proportional share of both reserves.
 V and S decrease. | Preserved |
 | **Rebalance** | Allowlisted strategy takes one token from pool, returns the other at oracle rate.
 V and S unchanged. | Preserved |

 Every swap also satisfies **value protection**: after the swap, the pool’s reserve value at the oracle (in one chosen numéraire) must not be less than before (once fee value is credited).
-So no one can extract more than the fee margin.
+If the oracle is wrong and trading is not halted, value can still be extracted compared to a fair price.

 ---